Military history of the Tang dynasty: 7th Nanzhao (869–877)

 In 869, Nanzhao attacked Chengdu with the help of the Dongman tribe.
 The Dongman used to be an ally of the Tang during their wars against the Tibetan Empire in the 790s.
 Their service was rewarded by mistreatment by Yu Shizhen, the governor of Xizhou, who kidnapped Dongman tribesmen and sold them to other tribes.
 When the Nanzhao attacked Xizhou, the Dongman tribe opened the gates and welcomed them in.

 Nanzhao invaded again in 874 and reached within 70 km of Chengdu, seizing Qiongzhou, however they ultimately retreated, being unable to take the capital.

 In 875, Gao Pian was appointed by the Tang to lead defenses against Nanzhao.
 He ordered all the refugees in Chengdu to return home.
 Gao led a force of 5,000 and chased the remaining Nanzhao troops to the Dadu River where he defeated them in a decisive battle, captured their armored horses, and executed 50 tribal leaders.
 He proposed to the court an invasion of Nanzhao with 60,000 troops.
 His proposal was rejected.
 Nanzhao forces were driven from the Bozhou region, modern Guizhou, in 877 by a local military force organized by the Yang family from Shanxi.
 This effectively ended Nanzhao's expansionist campaigns.
 Shilong died in 877.

 Annan

 Annan was the southernmost region of Tang Empire, where the main inhabitants were Viets.

 Lý Tự Tiên (687)

-In 687, Lý Tự Tiên and Đinh Kiến rebelled at Đại La in response to a raise in harvest tax.
+In 687, Lý Tự Tiên and Đinh Kiến rebelled at Songping in response to a raise in harvest tax.